spring-attic/spring-security-oauth/README.md

 instructions above) you should be able to

     $ cd samples/oauth2/tonr
-    $ mvn tomcat:run
+    $ mvn tomcat7:run

 and visit the app in your browser at [http://localhost:8080/tonr2/](http://localhost:8080/tonr2/) to check that it works.
 (This is for the OAuth 2.0 sample, for the OAuth 1.0a sample just remove the "2" from the directory path.)
+Integration tests require slightly different settings for Tomcat so you need to add a profile:

+    $ cd samples/oauth2/tonr
+    $ mvn integration-test -P integration

 ## Changelog